 Eike Salow, a computer scientist, owns Thermal Grizzly.

 The Aeronaut is a good choice for a first-time DIY cooler builder because of its affordability and ease of use.
-Thermal Grizzly has made incredible technological advances despite their young age on the market.
+Thermal Grizzly has made incredible technological advances despite its young age in the market.
 For many PC enthusiasts worldwide, the company’s wide variety of thermal interface material options and high-quality goods have made it their top pick.
 You’ll find everything you need to keep your home warm and cozy from Thermal Grizzly at Titan RIG.

 In terms of thermal conductivity, Thermal Grizzly’s most acceptable thermal compound, Conductonaut, is by far the most conductible.
 This substance, however, should be used with caution.
 Gallium, indium, and tin make up Conductonaut, a liquid metal combination.
 As a result of its thin consistency and high electrical conductivity, it should never come into contact with anything other than the cooling component itself.
-Unfortunately, Conductonaut is also incompatible with any type of aluminum.
+Unfortunately, Conductonaut is also incompatible with any aluminum.

 What Ingredient in Thermal Paste Conducts Heat So Well?